fragarco/abasm/docs/en/abasm.md

 ```

-Another important aspect is that ABASM ignores the '.' symbol at the beginning of any label, directive, or instruction.
+Another important aspect is that ABASM ignores the '.' symbol at the beginning of any label.
 Once again, the goal is to support as many assembler dialects as possible.
-For example, .MAIN and MAIN would be the same label, while the directive ORG 0x4000 can also be written as .ORG 0x4000.
+As a result, .MAIN and MAIN would be the same label.

 ## Comments